Department of Economics

 María Medellín, Economics Graduate Student

-Title of Research Project: Radio Schools and Local Development: Evidence from Colombia
+Title of Research Project: Radio for Progress: Lessons from a Large-Scale Media Education Program in Colombia

 Yunyu Shu, Economics Graduate Student